univ-ai/Risk-ai1-fall2019/lecture.md

 - Rank test set by prob/score from highest to lowest
 - At beginning no +ives
+- Now move threshold just enough that one becomes positive.
+This might, for example be $p=0.99$
 - Keep moving threshold
-- confusion matrix at each threshold
+- calculate confusion matrix at each threshold
+- plot the TPR against the FPR

 ---